-In August 2014, Feeding America published the results of it’s annual Hunger In America survey.
-You can read the full report here or watch a short video with the key findings here.
+Earlier this year, Feeding America published the results of it’s annual Map the Meal Gap survey.
 The results–which knocked us flat on our faces–set the tone for the beginning of September which is Hunger Action Month.
 Hunger Action Month is a nationwide campaign, organized by Feeding America, to mobilize the public to take action on the issue of hunger in America, to get involved, and to solve it.

 Starting in September, AmpleHarvest.org is “Going Orange” for Hunger Action Month and will be devoting all of our blog posts to the issue.
 We encourage you to join us on this journey by getting involved in your community, and following along with us here on the blog.
 Here’s a glimpse of the Hunger in America study’s findings to get you inspired for action: